wbaik/2048-pytorch/README.md

 Another solution is to have a ridiculous amount of training hours...
 And hope it sees the value in the corners.

-##### With the training data:
+##### With training data:
+An unexpected result was found. `DQN` figured out some flaws in the `env` of `gym_2048` module.
+`DQN` is able to increase the score by somehow taking large number of steps while avoiding the end state.
+This does not really increase the score we see, but increases `DQN`'s score.
-Looks like much more promising than earlier, but still not too satisfactory.
-I am not sure if the model has enough parameters or too many. `git stash`ing for the time being.
+I have hand tested the `gym_2048` as they are from [here](https://github.com/mllobet/gym-2048), and am unable to find the flaw, so `git stash`ing for the time being.